bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/path.rst

   :language: xml
   :linenos:

-After changing the configuration restart the Axon Ivy Engine.
+After changing the configuration restart the |ivy-engine|.